 - Simmer for about 10 minutes over medium-low heat after the broth has come to a boil.
 If you’re using dried mushrooms, continue cooking the broth until the mushrooms are tender.

 - Serve the ramen while it’s hot!
 Feel free to top it with any optional garnishes, such as chopped green onions, cilantro, soft-boiled eggs, nori sheets, sriracha, or chili crisp.
+I love the crunch from chili crisps!!

-Time-Saving Tips:
+Expert Tips:

 While ramen is best eaten fresh, leftovers don’t need to go to waste!
 Leftover ramen can be stored in an airtight container in the refrigerator for up to 3 days.
 If possible, I recommend storing the broth and noodles separately to prevent the noodles from becoming too soggy.